FlyingManya/The-Graveyard-of-Forgotten-Tech/README.md

 # The-Graveyard-of-Forgotten-Tech
-“The Graveyard of Forgotten Tech” is a spooky interactive web experience where forgotten inventions tell their stories — and show how they’ve been reborn for the modern world.”
+“The Graveyard of Forgotten Tech” is a spooky interactive web experience where forgotten inventions tell their stories — and show how they’ve been reborn for the modern world.